Time Travel Through Context

 1. You have a thought.

-2. I ask you what are thinking of.
+2. I ask you what you're thinking.

 3. You tell me.